telenordigital/id-docs.telenordigital.com/docs/integratewithandroidsdk/setup.md

 ## Adding the client ID and redirect URI

-The Connect ID integration requires a client ID and a redirect URI to work.
+The CONNECT ID integration requires a client ID and a redirect URI to work.
 You should receive these when registering your application.
 See #requirements.
 The client ID and redirect URI should be added to your `strings.xml` file.
 Add strings with the names `connect_client_id` and `connect_redirect_uri`.

 ```xml